cryptaro/Cup-To-BNF/README.md

 # CupToBNF

+Please refer Cup information to <a>http://www2.cs.tum.edu/projects/cup/install.php</a>

-This script translate a CUP grammar into a BNF grammar
+This application translate a CUP grammar into a BNF grammar